ansyblenetwork/ansybleblog/_posts/2021-03-20-a-comparison-with-signal-and-telegram.md

 #### Portability

 Signal is not portable.
 This is by design.
-The main advantage is self-explanatory: Eve essentially cannot eavesdrop without your phone in hand.
+The main advantage is self-explanatory: Eve essentially cannot eavesdrop on you, without your phone in hand.

 On the other hand, there are a host of disadvantages: